coderainforever/ETL-pipeline-airflow-docker/README.md

-# ETL-pipeline-airflow-docker
+# ETL-pipeline-airflow-docker-container
-ETL Pipeline using Airflow (Extract JSON data and ingest to SQLite Database)
+ETL Pipeline using Airflow Dag (Extract JSON data and ingest to SQLite Database)